dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/index.md

 - macOS (not included in the trial package, contact us to get the SDK)
   - Supported Versions: 10.15+
   - Architecture: x64 and ARM 64-bit

-- For Embedded Devices:
-For embedded or ARM-based platforms, we recommend using a device with performance equivalent to or better than a Raspberry Pi 4 Model B (4GB RAM).
-Minimum recommended specs:
-  - Quad-core ARM Cortex-A72 processor (or equivalent)
-  - 4 GB RAM
-  - Linux-based OS (e.g., Raspberry Pi OS, Ubuntu Server)

 ## API Reference